What is a Color Wheel Blog Banner

 What are Cool Colors

-Exploring the latter half of the color wheel will bring you to cool colors.
+Exploring the latter half of the colour wheel will bring you to cool colors.
 Colors like blue, purple, green, etc, and their combinations make cool colors.
 These colors remind you of water, snow, or sky, exuding a calm and soothing vibe.
 Cool colors also help bring a cool and refreshing vibe to any space.
 Therefore, cool hues are helpful in relaxing spaces like bedrooms and spas.

 Check out this refreshing design from DocHipo’s range of beauty brochure templates.